 Schedule Their First Appointment

-Schedule your child's first dental appointment between the ages of 2 to 3 unless there is a problem with your child's teeth prior to this age.
+first dental appointment between the ages of 2 to 3 unless there is a problem with your child's teeth prior to this age.
 By this time, he or she typically has multiple teeth which will need preventative care and attention to maintain a healthy mouth as they continue to grow.
 Plus, your doctor can make sure that there aren’t any other underlying issues that will cause problems for your child in the long run.
-Bringing your child with you to your appointment prior to this age will help familiarize them with the dental office.
+Bringing your child with you to your appointment prior to this age will help familiarize them with the